t3hmun/t3hmun.github.io.old/_drafts/2015-11-05-writing-a-package-for-atom-pt-1-basics.md

 The package should be visible in the right at the bottom of the packages part of the settings.
 The default project also adds a context menu option, keyboard shortcut and en entry in the packages menu (`alt-p`).

-Pressing `ctrl-shift-R` in the dev window will reload it, without affecting the normal Atom instance.
+Pressing `ctrl-alt-R` in the dev window will reload it, without affecting the normal Atom instance.
 This way you can edit the package in a normal Atom instance and then reload the dev window to test the changes.

 ## What Programming Language?